GandalftheGUI/shipt-api/readme.txt

 We want to give customers the ability to create lists of products for a one-click ordering of bulk items.
 How would you design the tables, what are the pros and cons of your approach?

+  I would implement a 'customer products list' table (CPL).
+Each CPL would have many 'list entries', this would be a joins table between the CPL and products.
+This would allow us to persist the lists in the db.
+Customer could save them and access them in the future.
+In addition to the space that would be needed to store the lists we would incur extra database reads and writes as well.
+The other approach would be to store the list client side.
+This would negate the above concerns however this list would not persist across clients and as someone who likes to add things to my digital shopping carts as I think of them day to day, I don't believe this approach would be ideal.

 If Shipt knew the exact inventory of stores, and when facing a high traffic and limited supply of a particular item, how do you distribute the inventory among customers checking out?

+  I would implement a first come first serve policy.
+Given the exact inventory of stores, Shipt could keep track of all the inventory that has been 'claimed'.
+A customer would only 'claim' an item once they have checked out.
+If another user attempts to purchase an item which is no longer available, they would be notified when they try to checkout that the item is out of stock.
+If a user's cart contains an item which is no longer available, the next time they view their cart there would be a notice explaining the item is out of stock and the item would be moved to a 'saved for later' list.

 -----------------------------------------------------------------------------
 ADITION INFO